 The common advice given for eliminating earwigs from the garden is to reduce or eliminate moist, dark conditions from your garden.
 Frankly, eliminating these conditions from a healthy garden is nearly impossible though.
 A compost pile and mulched beds are part of a well-tended garden.
 Instead, try to remove any non-essential elements that may be providing these conditions so you can at least reduce the number of areas in your garden where earwigs can flourish.

 You can also try adding barriers to the edges of your garden.
 Earwigs cannot travel very far, especially over dry conditions.
 Adding a small moat of consistently dry material, such as gravel or coarse sand, around garden beds will help to keep earwigs out of the beds.

 You can also set up earwig traps.
 Roll up a section of newspaper and wet it down slightly.
 Place the damp newspaper roll into the part of the garden that you are having an earwig problem.
 Leave it there overnight.
-The earwigs will crawl into the newspaper as it provided the exact conditions that they like.
+The earwigs will crawl into the newspaper as it provides the exact conditions that they like.

-In the morning, dispose of the roll of newspaper either by burning it, dousing it with boiling water or immersing it in a solution of water and bleach.
+In the morning, dispose of the roll of newspaper either by burning it, dousing it with boiling water, or immersing it in a solution of water and bleach.

 You can also use pesticides to eliminate earwigs, but some care should be taken if using this method as pesticide will kill both earwigs and helpful insects, such as ladybugs and butterflies.